mdn/curriculum/curriculum/3-core/5-css-layout.md

 - Flexbox:

   - Understand the purpose of flexbox — flexibly lay out a set of block or inline elements in one dimension.

+    - See [We have a problem that flexbox can fix](https://v2.scrimba.com/the-frontend-developer-career-path-c0j/~039?via=mdn) by Scrimba _Course Partner_ for a use case example.

   - Understand flex terminology — flex container, flex item, main axis, and cross axis.